tpoof/pmdashboard/archive/project_dashboard_v6_executive_summary.md

-# LEAF Project Dashboard v6 Executive Summary
+# LEAF Project Dashboard v10 Executive Summary

 ## Overview

-High-level summary of the LEAF Project Dashboard in project_v6, positioned as an iterative enhancement phase focused on platform outcomes and operational clarity.
+The LEAF Project Dashboard v10 is the current production version of the platform's unified project and task management interface.
+It represents a significant evolution from earlier versions, delivering a full-featured operational dashboard with real-time task tracking, analytics, OKR alignment, Gantt timeline visualization, recurring task automation, and schedule variance intelligence. v10 is actively used by the LEAF team for day-to-day project execution and leadership oversight.

 ## Purpose of the Project Dashboard